jeremija/amd-page-loader/README.md

 3. `pageLoader.success(p_callback)` sets the function to be called if the page loading was successful,
 4. `pageLoader.fail(p_errback)` sets the function to be called if an error ocurred while loading the page.

-All public functions return the `this` variable so all function calls can be chained.
+All public functions return the current PageLoader instance so all function calls can be chained.

 #License